peterahn8/Whispr/README.md

 ### Setting up the secret key

-1. Create a .env file in your local repository and enter your API key, named `OPEN_AI_KEY`
+1. Create a `.env` file in your local repository and enter your API key, named `OPEN_AI_KEY`
 2. The contents of the .env file will look like this:

 ![Secret](images/configureSecretKey.jpg)

 ### Customizing Prompts

-Work in progress...
+Don't forget to set up your secret key in a `.env` file!

+Basic createChatCompletion functions reside in `src/controllers/openaiControllers.js`.

+Check out the [OpenAI docs](https://platform.openai.com/docs/guides/gpt/chat-completions-api) for more guidance.

 ## Contributing